dotnet/docs-maui/docs/tutorials/notes-app/includes/intro.md

 ms.topic: include
 ---

-This tutorial series is designed to demonstrate how to create a .NET Multi-platform App UI (.NET MAUI) app that doesn't use any platform-specific code.
+This tutorial series is designed to demonstrate how to create a .NET Multi-platform App UI (.NET MAUI) app that only uses cross-platform code.
 Meaning, the code you write won't be specific to Windows, Android, iOS, or macOS.
 The app you'll create will be a note taking app, where the user can create, save, and load multiple notes.

 In this tutorial, you learn how to: